 Condensation around basement windows is also a good indicator of high humidity and excess moisture, which will be reduced with a basement dehumidifier.
 Look around the edges of windows; do you see any condensation or water gathering near the edges?

 If there appears to be excessive moisture, you may have a seeping foundation or dripping pipes that are releasing high amounts of moisture into the basement.

 If you have excessive moisture in the basement, you may notice water stains, especially if the basement is finished.
 If you see a water stain, in the carpet, wall board, or ceiling, you need to check for leaking pipes or another source of condensation.

-If you do see water spots, you may need to hire a professional to locate the source of moisture, as he or she can specifically target the exact source.
+If you do see water spots, you may need to hire a professional to locate the source of moisture, as they can specifically target the exact source.
 Obviously the leak will need to be repaired, but a dehumidifier can help reduce many of the lingering moisture issues.

 You may choose to test the relative humidity in your basement.
 You can purchase thermostats with a built-in humidistat, which is the term for a device that reads humidity.
 (Think thermostat, but for humidity.)
 The EPA recommends keeping humidity levels between 30 and 50%.
 If, however, you read humidity levels above 60%, you should purchase a basement dehumidifier.

 Poor ventilation and air flow between floors is also a reason to purchase a basement dehumidifier.
 In many homes, basic circulation of air is enough to keep humidity levels in the basement low, as moisture is allowed to flow upward and disperse.
 However, there are homes that have little air flow, trapping the basement moisture.
 You can mitigate this potential issue with a basement dehumidifier.